ucsd-cse30-f17/pa4-public/README.md

 You can manually create a tree in your tester, without calling on any functions other than `bst_makeNode`.
 Doing this means that even if your `bst_add` is buggy, you'll still be able to test other methods.
 (However, if you're confident in your implementation of `bst_add`, feel free to use it when testing your other methods.)

-**You can assume that the BST will never be NULL**
+**You can assume that the BST will never be NULL** **For this assignment, you should allocate everything on the heap**

 #### 2.1 `struct BSTNode* bst_makeNode(char* key, struct BSTNode* left, struct BSTNode* right)`
 This function should use dynamic memory allocation to initialize a Node.
 Use the parameters (key, left, and right) to initialize the members of the struct BSTNode*.
-You can assume that the key will not be NULL.
+You can assume that the key will not be NULL. **You should allocate the strings on the heap as well. strdup will be helpful**
 #### 2.2 `void bst_add(struct BST* bst, char* key)`
 This function should add a BSTNode* with the specified key to bst.
 Do nothing if a node with the same key already exists in the tree.
 #### 2.3 `void bst_remove(struct BST* bst, char* key)`